By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Pros

-• Triple certified: GOLS + GOTS + GREENGUARD Gold across latex, cotton, and full product
+• Triple certified: GOLS + GOTS + GREENGUARD Gold across latex, cotton, and finished product

 • Talalay latex: pressure-responsive, bouncy, naturally hypoallergenic